UD for Classical Armenian

 Tags

 - The complete list of Classical Armenian words, which must be tagged PART in UD, has to be worked out.
-At present, the tag is used restrictively and is applied to four lexemes:
+At present, the tag is used restrictively and is applied to the following lexemes:

 - The tag DET is used for articles and adjectival pronouns with a determiner function.
 Pronominal quantifiers (which the traditional grammar includes in pronouns) are DET as well.
 The tag PRON is reserved for pronouns occurring as the head of a noun phrase.